-The Corporation operates three reportable business segments.
+The Corporation operates two reportable business segments.
 Each segment is a component of the Corporation for which separate discrete financial information is available for evaluation by the chief decision makers of the Corporation.

 - Self Storage involves the customer leasing space at the Corporation's property for short or long term storage.
 Self storage may also include space for storing vehicles and use for small commercial operations. - Portable Storage this segment involves delivering a portable storage unit to the customer.
-The customer can opt to keep the portable storage unit at their location or have it moved to another location for further storage. - Management fees involves revenues generated from the management of stores owned by third parties.
+The customer can opt to keep the portable storage unit at their location or have it moved to another location for further storage.